oapi-codegen/oapi-codegen/examples/authenticated-api/README.md

 This little server is an example demonstrating how JWT's can be handled somewhat automatically with per-path validation of scopes.

-We use similar code in production at DeepMap, and this example shows how authenticated API's can be written, as well as unit tested.
+We use similar code in production at ascendsoftware, and this example shows how authenticated API's can be written, as well as unit tested.

 Some parts of this code can be generalized in the future, but for now, feel free